 If your headache is not due to stress, postureor lifestyle issues, it may have a more significant neurological cause that could be determined at your doctor’s office using magnetic resonance imaging (MRI) or computerized tomography (CT).
 Read more about headaches here.

 How We Can Help

-If you are suffering from a chronic condition or the recent onset of headaches, our experienced physical therapists can help you reduce your back pain, improve your posture and regain your quality of life.
+If you are suffering from a chronic condition or the recent onset of headaches, using techniques in physical therapy for headaches, our therapists can help you reduce your back pain, improve your posture and regain your quality of life.

 Med1Care Therapy Partner’s experienced therapists are trained in treating back issues and posture problems that cause headaches.
 Our treatment plans will include a physical exam that attempts to determine the cause of your headaches based on their pain characteristics, pain intensity and pain location.
 We will partner with your physician to help you build a road to recovery.

 Call us at 419.866.0555 to schedule a consultation, particularly if your symptoms have persisted beyond a few days.
 Our specialists will help you chart a course forward.